Video

 - Skin rash

-Ticks found on pets or people require cautious and thorough removal to limit the release of dangerous fluids.
-To remove a tick, follow these three steps:
+Removing ticks from pets or people requires careful and thorough techniques to limit the release of harmful fluids.
+Follow these three steps for effective tick removal:

-Using tweezers, grasp the tick behind the head as close to your skin as possible.
+- Using tweezers, grasp the tick behind its head as close to your skin as possible.

-Once you have a hold of the tick, take a deep breath and pull steadily and firmly outward.
-Be sure to remove the mouthpart completely from the wound.
+- Once you have a firm grip on the tick, take a deep breath and pull steadily and firmly outward.
+Ensure you remove the mouthpart completely from the wound.

-Ticks can be dirty, so be sure to wash the infected area with soap and warm water.
+- Ticks can carry bacteria, so wash the infected area with soap and warm water.

-To pick a tick off your pet, follow the same steps to leave your furry friend tick-free.
-Don’t let ticks suck the fun out of the outdoors this summer.
-For more information on how to prevent ticks from populating your property, call Orkin Canada to learn about tick control for your home.
+Follow the same steps to remove ticks from your pet and keep them tick-free.
+Don’t let ticks ruin your outdoor fun this summer.
+For more information on preventing ticks from infesting your property, contact Orkin Canada to learn about our tick control solutions for your home.

 You may also like